itsyoru/book_recommender/README.md

 - 🎨 **Interactive UI** with Streamlit
 - 📊 **Rich book metadata** including ratings and genres
 - 🔄 **Real-time recommendations** based on user queries

-## ⭐ Show Your Support

-Give a ⭐️ if this project helped you!